Google

 Frequently Asked Questions

-How does Gardenvista's pricing compare to recent per-square-foot transactions in the Dunearn Road area?
+How does Gardenvista's pricing per square foot compare to recent Dunearn Road transactions?

-What is the Additional Buyer's Stamp Duty (ABSD) liability for a second-property purchase at Gardenvista?
+What Additional Buyer's Stamp Duty (ABSD) implications apply to second-property purchases at Gardenvista?

-How does proximity to King Albert Park MRT station influence demand and capital appreciation at Gardenvista?
+How does proximity to King Albert Park MRT station influence demand and capital appreciation?

-What are the TDSR implications and financing headroom at Gardenvista's entry price point?
+What TDSR and financing headroom considerations apply at typical Gardenvista price points?

-How does Gardenvista compare to nearby competing developments in terms of location, pricing, and specification?
+How does Gardenvista compare to competing developments within the Bukit Timah corridor?